 Nathan L. Lawshe, George W. Burruss, Matthew J. Giblin and Joseph A. Schafer

-Richard K. Moule, Jr., PhD, is assistant professor in the Department of Criminology at the University of South Florida.
-He earned his PhD from Arizona State University.
+Richard K. Moule Jr., PhD, is an assistant professor in the Department of Criminology at the University of South Florida, Tampa, USA.
+He earned his PhD from Arizona State University, Phoenix, USA.
 His research interests include criminological theory and the social causes and consequences of technology adoption and use.

-Bryanna Fox, PhD, is associate professor in the Department of Criminology at the University of South Florida.
-She earned her PhD from the University of Cambridge and is a former FBI Special Agent.
-Her research focuses on psychological and developmental risk factors for criminal behavior and evidence-based policing.
+Bryanna Fox is an associate professor in the Department of Criminology at the University of South Florida, Tampa, USA.
+Dr. Fox earned her PhD from the University of Cambridge, UK.
+She is a former FBI Special Agent and former research fellow in the FBI’s Behavioral Science Unit.
+Her research interests relate to the psychological and developmental risk factors for criminal behavior and developing evidence-based tools for law enforcement.